Parametric Instabilities of Correlated Quantum Matter: Collective modes: derivation and characterization

 Eqs. \eqref{eq:Hsingle} and \eqref{eq:dzMain} together constitute a convenient \textit{recipe} towards extracting the parametric susceptibility of the system with respect to a given perturbation.
 After detailed calculations [using Eqs.~\eqref{eq:Bmain} and \eqref{eq:Hexpansion}], we employ this recipe for several case studies in Sec.~\eqref{sec:casestudies} below.

-Notably, the first term inside the parenthesis in Eq.~\eqref{eq:dzMain} \textit{diverges} in the strong squeezing limit, $r\to 0$.
+It is instructive to consider the parametric efficiency defined in Eq.~\eqref{eq:parefficiency} with respect to the $\upsilon$ and $\omega$ variables.
+It is expressed entirely in terms of the squeezing parameter,

+which \textit{diverges} as the squeezing becomes more extreme, $r\to 0 $.
 Thus, we uncover a dramatic effect -- the more squeezed the equilibrium fluctuation vacuum is, the more susceptible it is to parametric instabilities.

 Why does a modest change of parameters (in the original unperturbed basis) lead to such a drastic behavior?
 In that basis, the vacuum state contains a superposition of many excited mode pairs with differing amplitudes, such that the expectation value of the photon number is $\left\langle n_{a}\right\rangle =\frac{\left(1-r\right)^{2}}{4r}$, diverging with $r\to0$.
 The existence of abundant fluctuations in this quantum fluctuation ground state then facilitates a large parametric (or two-boson) response, even if the changes made to the Hamiltonian are exceptionally small.
 One may re-phrase this point in terms of squeezing of these original coordinate variables, employing the metaphor of a lemon: the more squeezed the unperturbed vacuum is, the easier it is to further squeeze it.